kgann/nojoir/README.md

 # nojoir

-An attempt at a RESTful data access layer using noir
+An attempt at a semi-RESTful data access layer using noir

 This is a work in progress.